hyper-expanse/dotfiles/windows/personal-desktop.md

 * windirstat
 * zoom

-### Installed Directly

-Please navigate to the following product websites and download an installer directly from their _Downloads_ page:
-* Slack
-* Gitter.im
-* Visual Studio Code

-> Though these applications can be installed through Chocolatey, they already have embedded auto-updaters, making Chocolatey unnecessary (and possibly confusing).

 ## Personal Dotfiles

 A collection of useful automation tools, and setup scripts, are kept in a publically accessible repository for consumption by any individual that wishes to replicate the same environment I use.